tianlongc/WIX1002_UM/README.md

 > ⚠️ **Note:**
 > I generally avoid using predefined **Collection APIs** like `ArrayList` or `HashMap` throughout this course — unless it's specifically required (e.g. in **VIVA** sessions).
 > Yes, I totally agree these are valid and often more efficient approaches.
 However, **exam questions sometimes explicitly prohibit** the use of such APIs.
 > Therefore, it is crucial to strengthen your understanding of **fundamental Java concepts** in this course.
-Of course, you are encouraged to explore and learn beyond the syllabus — just make sure you're also prepared to solve problems under typical exam constraints.
+Of course, you are encouraged to explore and learn beyond the syllabus — just make sure you are also prepared to solve problems under typical exam constraints.
 > _(Sorry for nagging — just trying to save you from losing marks 😅)_

 ---